This tutorial provides frequently asked MongoDB interview questions and answers with explanations to help you prepare for the MongoDB interview.

 Q #1) Explain the importance and benefits of using a document-based database.

-Answer: Document database such as MongoDB is collection oriented, schema free, open-source distributed database.
-Documents are Binary JSON format that store data internally as key-value pairs.
+Answer: A document database, such as MongoDB, is collection oriented, schema-free, open-source distributed database.
+Documents are in binary JSON format that store data internally as key-value pairs.

-• Creates and stores for analysis persisted view from the base document.
+- Creates and stores for analysis a persisted view from the base document.

 Q #2) Describe some real-world examples of using unstructured data.